JamesClarke7283/inventory_shops/README.md

 - The shop inventory is infinite, so new inventory pages are added when it gets full.
 You have "<" and ">" arrows with the page number in between those buttons.

-- The shop inventory is stored globally as a detached inventory. and its metadata is kept in modstorage.
+- The shop inventory is stored globally as a detached inventory. and its global metadata is kept in modstorage.
 - Each item has added metadata to it, like "invshops_owner" and "invshops_price" (which is the price for a single one of those items).

 - An item from a single player stacks greater than the max stack limit. but different players with the same item sold are in different slots.